-3. Is there a sibling preference in the lottery?
+3. Is there a sibling preference in the school placement process?

 Yes.
-Siblings applying together in the current lottery must be listed on the same application form in order to receive sibling preference.
-If one sibling is admitted to our school, the other sibling will be given preference for seats available at ECMS at that point in the lottery.
+Siblings applying together in the current NHPS school placement process must be listed on the same application form in order to receive sibling preference.
+If one sibling is admitted to our school, the other sibling will be given preference for seats available at ECMS.

 4. Do I have to reside within a certain New Haven neighborhood to attend Elm City Montessori?

 We do not currently have a neighborhood preference.

 We don’t know, and we wish we could offer slots to everyone who wants to attend ECMS.
 The majority of our available seats are in PreK3, but we typically have some openings at each grade level.

 6. Does my child need previous Montessori experience to attend Elm City Montessori?